 - Develop advanced professional communication skills, with an emphasis on sharing scientific results in written, oral, and graphical forms.

-The degree program includes nine courses—at least three on campus—and a thesis.
+The degree program includes 12 courses, with at least three taken on campus.

 - Get started.
-You begin with three admission courses from the program curriculum.
+You begin with three degree courses from the program curriculum.
 This is your opportunity to demonstrate your commitment and ability to perform well as a Harvard student.

 - Complete your thesis.
 Working with a thesis director, you conduct in-depth research on a topic relevant to your work experience or academic interests, producing publishable quality results.
 You’ll emerge with a solid understanding of how scientific research is executed and communicated.

 - Graduate with your Harvard degree.
 You participate in the annual Harvard Commencement, receiving your Harvard University degree: Master of Liberal Arts (ALM) in extension studies, field: biology.

 Affordability is core to our mission.
 Our 2017–18 graduate tuition is $2,700 per course; the total tuition cost of earning the graduate degree is approximately $32,400.